NGC 1448

-NGC 1448 or NGC 1457 is an unbarred spiral galaxy seen nearly edge-on in the constellation Horologium.
+NGC 1448 is an unbarred spiral galaxy seen nearly edge-on in the constellation Horologium.
 It is at a distance of 55 million light years from Earth.
-It was discovered by John Herschel in 1835.
-Five supernovae have been discovered in NGC 1448, SN 1983S (14.5 mag, type II), SN 2001el (14.5 mag, type Ia), SN 2003hn (14.1 mag. type II), SN 2014df (14.0 mag., type Ib) and SN 2021pit (12.3 mag. type Ia).
+It was discovered by British astronomer John Herschel on 24 October 1835.
+Herschel observed the galaxy again on 14 December 1835, resulting in it being listed twice in the New General Catalogue, as NGC 1448 and as NGC 1457.

 From the spectral analysis of SN 2001el, over a dozen diffuse interstellar bands were discovered in NGC 1448 – one of the few cases that these bands were observed outside of the Milky Way.
 However, the bands were significantly weaker at SN 2003hn.

 In January 2017 it was announced that evidence for a supermassive black hole in NGC 1448 had been found in the center of the galaxy.

 The galaxy belongs to the NGC 1433 group, part of the Doradus cloud of galaxies.